nz-social-wellbeing-agency/mha_data_definition/README.md

 ## Installation
 1. Ensure you have an IDI project so you can run the code.
-2. Confirm you have the SIAL tables in your schema.
-If you do not then you will have to download the social investment analytical layer zip file from Github and follow the installation instructions in that reposiory first.
-3. Download the zipped file for the MHA phase 1 from Github.
+2. Download the zipped file for the MHA phase 1 from Github.
-4. Email the zipped file(s) to access2microdata@stats.govt.nz and ask them to move it into your project folder.
+3. Email the zipped file(s) to access2microdata@stats.govt.nz and ask them to move it into your project folder.
-5. Unzip the files into your project.
+4. Unzip the files into your project.
 You can rename the project if you wish.

 ## Instructions to build the MHA data foundation